 About the Partnership Paths

 NEOMED and CSU have established two paths for CSU students to become physicians through this partnership—the Post Baccalaureate/M.D. and Baccalaureate/M.D.
 These programs build upon CSU’s pre-medical curriculum and NEOMED’s Doctor of Medicine curriculum to include courses in urban health.
 CSU and NEOMED faculty are currently developing the urban primary care curriculum.
-It is anticipated that by 2013 a total of up to 35 seats at NEOMED’s College of Medicine will be available to CSU students.

 Primary Care with an Emphasis on Urban Health

 Primary care physicians are often the first point of contact for a patient seeking medical treatment.
 Primary care physicians focus on comprehensive and continuous care for the patient’s physical and mental well-being.
 When additional treatments or diagnoses are needed, it is the primary care physician who coordinates with consulting physicians in order to improve and maintain the patient’s care and understanding of their illness.
 The primary care specialties include: family medicine, general internal medicine, general pediatrics and geriatrics.
 Obstetrics/gynecology is sometimes considered a primary care specialty.
 The NEOMED-CSU partnership will also expand to include other physician specialties that are identified as either needed by the community or lacking in number within the Cleveland community.
 One example of a needed specialty is psychiatry.

 The NEOMED-CSU partnership believes that for a primary care physician to maintain a strong connection with the patient, the physician should have a full awareness of the community.
 Through the NEOMED-CSU partnership, students will build relationships within the Cleveland community and an understanding of primary care practice within the context of an urban neighborhood.